 The testing technique is from the perspective of the system provider.
 Because it is nearly impossible to duplicate every possible customer’s environment and because systems are released with yet-to-be-discovered errors, the customer plays an important, though reluctant, role in testing.

-Software Engineering Cem Kanerphases of software engineering,software engineering phases,phases in software engineering,implementation phase in software engineering,what are the phases of software engineering,phase of software engineering,different phases of software engineering,what are the phases in software engineering,software phases,software engineering testing phase
+Software Engineering Cem Kanerphases of software engineering,software engineering phases,phases in software engineering,implementation phase in software engineering,what are the phases of software engineering,phase of software engineering,different phases of software engineering,what are the phases in software engineering,what is design phase in software engineering,What are the different phases of software requirement engineering???